 Church authorities want to sell the horse paddock to fund a new worship centre.

-There has been a chorus of objection from some in the Camden community over the potential sale.
+There has been a chorus of objections from some in the Camden community over the potential sale.
 Community angst has been expressed at public meetings, protests, placards, and in articles in the press.

 camden st johns church paddock 1907 cipp

-Camden Rectory & Horse Paddock 1907 with Menangle Road on right hand side of image (Des & Pru Fowles/Camden Images)
+Camden Rectory & Horse Paddock 1907 with Menangle Road on right-hand side of the image (Des & Pru Fowles/Camden Images)

-The principal actors (stakeholders) have taken up positions around the issue include: churchgoers, non-churchgoers (residents, outsiders, ex-Camdenites, neighbours), the parish, local government, state government, and the Macarthur family.
+The principal actors (stakeholders) who have taken up positions around the issue include churchgoers, non-churchgoers (residents, outsiders, ex-Camdenites, neighbours), the parish, local government, state government, and the Macarthur family.

 The former horse paddock looks like an unassuming vacant block of land in central Camden.
-So why has there been so much community angst about is possible sale?
+So why has there been so much community angst about its possible sale?

 camden st johns fjoss image 7 (5)

-St Johns Anglican Church showing former horse paddock in front of the church (2018 C Cowell)
+St Johns Anglican Church showing a former horse paddock in front of the church (2018 C Cowell)

 This paradox has created angst in some communities when the owners of religious buildings and sites want to sell them, for example, in Tasmania in 2018 or other examples discussed by Graeme Davison.